gautammanak1/shopping-fetch/README.md

-# Fetch.ai T-Shirt Store
+# Fetch.ai Merchandise

-A modern e-commerce platform for organic cotton t-shirts with AI-powered shopping using Fetch.ai uagents.
+A modern e-commerce platform for official Fetch.ai merchandise with AI-powered shopping using Fetch.ai uagents.

 ## Features